Wulf/dhikr-extension/README.md

 ### Chrome / Chromium

 1. Download extension from the `/releases` folder,
 2. Go to `chrome://extensions` (use your address bar).
 3. Drag it into chrome!

+*It's coming to the Chrome Web Store soon!*

 ### Firefox

-Will be released on the [AMO](https://addons.mozilla.org).
+Install it from the [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/dhikr-extension/) website.

 ## Developers